DGCrypto/PancakeSwap-Prediction-Bot-FREE--SmartPhone-and-Computer-Compatible-/README.md

 6. Use "node DGmaj.js" to bet with the majority or use "node DGmin.js" to bet with minority!

 7. Claim Winning Rewards!!

+Not financially liable in any way shape or form!
+Bot is supplied as a tool to use in the pancakeswap prediction game, in no way do we guarantee anything with the usage of this bot.
+Not affialiated with pancakeswap!